-Taradale Historic Group
+Taradale Historical Group

 Whether you are interested in researching the history of your property, your family tree or the history of the town and district, the Taradale Historical Group can help you uncover what you are looking for.

-The Taradale Historical Society has been an active part of the Taradale community since it began in the early 1990’s in order to preserve and record the vanishing heritage and stories of the town.
-As well as an annual exhibition, the society undertakes fundraising and promotional activities about the history of the town including the development of signage and walking trails, securing restoration grants for local buildings, preparing local history publications and managing the local archives.
+The Taradale Historical Group has been an active part of the Taradale community since it began in the early 1990’s in order to preserve and record the vanishing heritage and stories of the town.
+As well as an annual exhibition, the society undertakes fundraising and promotional activities about the history of the town, including the development of signage and walking trails, securing restoration grants for local buildings, preparing local history publications and managing the local archives.

 Books related to the history of Taradale are available for sale at the Mechanics Institute.
 Visitors can conduct their own investigations at the Taradale Mechanics Institute or contact the Historical Group secretary via Taradale Post Office, Taradale VIC 3447 or email@example.com to have paid research undertaken on your behalf.